lawrennd/old_talks/_neurips/includes/neurips-simulation.md

 \subsection{Conference Simulation}

-\notes{Given the realisation that 50% of the score seems to be 'subjective' and 50% of the score seems to be 'objective', then we can simulate the conference and see what it does for the consistency of accepts for different probability of accept.}
+\notes{Given the realisation that roughly 50% of the score seems to be 'subjective' and 50% of the score seems to be 'objective', then we can simulate the conference and see what it does for the consistency of accepts for different probability of accept.}

-\slides{Conference simulation given 50% objective, 50% subjective}
+\slides{* Calibration model suggests score is roughly 50% subjective, 50% objective.
+* Duplicate experiment backs this up with roughly 50% correlation.}

+\newslide{Experiment}

+\slides{* Simulate conference scores which are 50% subjective/objective.
+* Study statistics of conference.}

 \setupcode{import numpy as np}